souravkakkarr/diabetes-prediction/README.md

 This project is licensed under the MIT License.
 Feel free to explore, modify, and share the code.
 Refer to `LICENSE` for more details.

 ## Acknowledgments 🙌
-- This project was developed during Machine Learning Training provided by IIT Bhubaneswar, inspired by the potential of machine learning to revolutionize healthcare diagnostics.
+- This project was developed during Machine Learning Training Course provided by IIT Bhubaneswar, inspired by the potential of machine learning to revolutionize healthcare diagnostics.
 - Special thanks to healthcare professionals and researchers dedicated to improving diabetes management and prevention.